“The greatest weapon against stress is our ability to choose one thought over another.” – William James

 Many creatives actually love the creative work they do.
 It’s what they’d do for free if they didn’t have to worry about the trivialities of bills.

-If we scratch a little deeper, we see that it’s not really about the substance of the work at all, but, rather, the belief that the work must be done for some reason or the other.
+If we scratch a little deeper, we see that it’s not really about the substance of the work at all, but rather, about the belief that the work must be done for some reason or the other.
 Here are some of the common stories I’ve heard in my work with creatives:

 - If I don’t do it now, people will think I’m a flake.